1312inc/Webasyst-X-Android/README.md

 where `lang` is two-letter ISO 639-1 language code and `REGION` is two letter ISO 3166-1-alpha-2 region code (note the lowercase r).

-Android selects resources based on system locale.
+Android selects resources based on the system locale.
 If it fails to locate appropriate resources, it falls back to default (`res/values/`)

 For details, follow the link https://developer.android.com/guide/topics/resources/localization